mourendxu/TD-ColorPicker-ScreenGrabber/README.md

  3. Mouse over the color you want to choose
  4. Press and Release the *Control* key. **DO NOT MOVE THE MOUSE** during this.

  The colors you picked will be outputted to output 2 and 3.
-Output 2 gives you the colors in a DAT.
+Output 2 gives you the colors in a DAT, with the RGBA values.
+You can easily take this and generate a color table for a RampTOP.
 Output 3 gives you the color(s) as a single image laid out in a grid.